diyaraj45/PolyglotSearchEngine/README.md

 ## Project Overview
 ### Problem and Motivation
-Vocabulary learners frequently seek for tools that could help them effectively and efficiently search through vocabulary or unfamiliar alphabet through different languages.
-In general, searching through words in a vocabulary dataset contains more than 100,000 words causing structures that would typically run quickly to start slowing down.
+Vocabulary learners frequently seek tools that can help them effectively and efficiently search through vocabulary or unfamiliar words across different languages.
+In general, searching through a vocabulary dataset containing more than 100,000 words can cause data structures that usually perform quickly to slow down.
 With this in mind, our project will analyze which data structure has the best performance when handling large datasets, in order to improve the speed of vocabulary word searches.
 Our goal is to create a search tool for multilingual vocabulary as well as analyze the performance difference in storing and retrieving words from a large vocabulary dataset using two different types of data structures, which are Trie and Hash Table.

 ---